merie-san/snake/README.md

 # snake
-Maven project for the final exam of AST (Automated Software Testing) year 2024-2025
+Maven project for the final exam of AST (Automated Software Testing), year 2024-2025.